 Oil Cake called Fougasse or Pompe à l’huile (made with Orange Flower Water and Olive Oil)

 Finally with these desserts, one drinks cooked wine, representing Jesus himself.

 One must have a taste of each dessert to have good luck for the whole year.

-This artilce was posted on Thursday, December 21st, 2006 at 4:14 pm and is filed under Christmas, Countries & Cultures, Desserts, France, French, Holidays Around the World, Languages, Provence, Recipes of the World, The Thirteen Desserts of Christmas - Les Treize Desser.
+This article was posted on Thursday, December 21st, 2006 at 4:14 pm and is filed under Christmas, Countries & Cultures, Desserts, France, French, Holidays Around the World, Languages, Provence, Recipes of the World, The Thirteen Desserts of Christmas - Les Treize Desser.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.